Academic grading in Indonesia

+The Indonesian grading system is an academic grading system utilized in Indonesia.
+It is based on a 1 to 100 point scale, similar to the Syrian grading system.

 Grade point scale

 In Indonesia, a grade point scale is used.
 Before the adoption of Kurikulum Berbasis Kompetensi (Competency-Based Curriculum) in 2004, the grading scale used was:

 After the Ministry of Education approved the use of Kurikulum Berbasis Kompetensi (Competency-Based Curriculum) in Indonesia, the grade point range was changed to a 0-100 scale.
 However, the passing score differs between one subject and another.

 A student is to repeat a year if he or she earns a failing grade in any core subject (Mathematics, Indonesian Language, Religious Education, Science, Social Studies, Civics, Etc.) or if the student fails in more than two non-core subjects.
 (Local languages, etc.)

 Grade letter

 Grading systems for universities are different.
 Grades are usually assigned in letters, following four-point system.
 Generally, Indonesian universities equate A with numerical value of 4.0 and E with 0.0.
 Some universities also employs intermediate grades such as A- and B+.
 This following list describes customary grade boundaries:

 The lowest passing grade in an exam is usually D or 1 point and to be considered for graduation students must obtain a minimum cumulative GPA of 2.000.